EchoFromZero/journal/journal.md

 # Week 4/7-4/14
 1. 2h create final projects file (bookstore), list the details of about.md, create a tentative booklist (csv) for testing.
 But don't know why in the author's categories, there is a pair of quotation marks.
 Really excited about this project.
+2. 3.5h Set up a barcode scanner; figuring out how to incorporate csv into a dictionary, how to search under csv.DictReader, but not wroking...
+Can print out the full list.
+Still working on the search function.
+3. 4h work on the loops for the essential features of the inventory.
+Not sure if csv is a good idea to save the data.
+Still trying to figure out a way to mark down the sale without making the syntax too convoluted.

 # Week 5 (Week 3/4-3/10)